 From routine operations to delicate neurosurgery to complex trauma care, Cabell Huntington Hospital's Surgery Department is prepared for nearly any procedure.
 In addition to general surgery, the hospital offers specialties such as neurosurgery, urology, orthopedics and surgical oncology, as well as gynecologic, oral, maxillofacial, thoracic, bariatric and cosmetic surgeries.
-Through Cabell Huntington's partnership with Marshall Surgery, advanced technology and cutting-edge techniques are incorporated into every patient's plan of care.
+Through Cabell Huntington's partnership with Marshall Surgery, the da Vinci Surgical System, other advanced technology and leading-edge techniques are incorporated into each patient's care as appropriate.

 When you are scheduled for surgery, it may take place in one of two facilities, and each facility follows its own process for registering and preparing for surgery.
 To learn more about what to expect, be sure to review the specific information that applies to the facility where you will have surgery.

 The Cabell Huntington Hospital Surgery Center is a separate facility across the street from the hospital, with separate instructions about how to prepare and what to expect from surgery.

 Cabell Huntington Hospital's Surgery Department is located on the second floor of the hospital, and you can use the elevator in the Lobby to get there.
 To learn more about how to prepare and what to expect, please watch the video on this page and read the instructions below.

 At Cabell Huntington Hospital, our goal is to ensure that your surgical experience is as comfortable and stress-free as possible— and you are an important part of the process!
 By watching our Preparing for Surgery video and reviewing the information in your surgery guide, you will know what to expect when you arrive at the hospital for your procedure.
 It may be helpful for your loved ones to watch the video and review the surgery guide, so they will have a better understanding of the process.
 To start watching, just click the arrow on the video player on the right.